 Design envelope - The design envelope usually consists of a bore in which the spring operates and/or a shaft which the spring clears.
-The spring may pilot the bore of the shaft, depending on the application.
-Bearing pre load springs are designed to lightly contact the bore.
+The spring may pilot the bore or the shaft, depending on the application.
+Bearing preload springs are designed to lightly contact the bore.
 Other wave springs "float" between the bore and the shaft.

-All wave springs are designed with diametral expansion in mind to prevent interference with a shaft.
+All wave springs are designed with radial expansion in mind to prevent interference with a shaft.
 The distance between the loading surfaces defines the operating height of the spring.

 Load requirement - The load requirement may be stated in one of three ways: